essif-lab/framework/docs/tev2/manuals/contributor.md

 # Contributors Manual

-:::caution
+:::danger This page is deprecated.
-This page is deprecated.
 The current version can be found at https://tno-terminology-design.github.io/tev2-specifications/docs/tev2/manuals/contributor
 :::

 <img